 Hiding Fields from the AI

 Not every field your API returns should be visible to the AI agent.
 Internal IDs, debug data, or sensitive fields can be hidden so the AI never sees or references them.
+Click the eye icon on any field to hide it.
+Hidden fields:- Are excluded from the AI’s view — the agent cannot see, reference, or mention the data

 - Stay in the catalog — they appear in a collapsed “Hidden” section so you can restore them anytime